Greetings, I’m Gita

 She is also trained under the TheraPsil’s Psilocybin-Assisted Psychotherapy program, and the End-of-life Doula program at Douglas College, BC.

 Gita has worked as an (marine) ecologist researcher and university lecturer.
-She currently works as a Sessional Lecturer in the Faculty of Science and Technology at the Vancouver Island University in Nanaimo, BC.
+She is also a professor at Vancouver Island University in Nanaimo, BC.

 -